johnpatramanis/Proteomic_Pipeline/README.md

    3) Dependencies and software: Get slim list of conda env - > split it up to sub env? - Rscript and R?
    4) angsd asks if you want to overwrite-> always do?
    5) Alternative path to FASTA files for pre split bam files
    6) Make 'FRMT' files temporary?
+   7) Pre bam file input?